alevy-ilm/home-assignment/README.md

 ##Functional Assumptions##
 Assumptions on the Data being Aggregated:
-The fields - CaseID, CustomerID, Provider, Error_code, Ticket_creation_date and Product_name are Immutable
+1. The fields - CaseID, CustomerID, Provider, Error_code, Ticket_creation_date and Product_name are Immutable
-The fields - Status and Last_modified_date can be updated The caseID is generated independently by each CRM system and is unique per CRM system The customerID, Provider and Product name are identical across all CRM systems If a case is added with the same ID as n existing case in the repository, it will overwrite the existing case with the new one.
+2. The fields - Status and Last_modified_date can be updated
+3. The caseID is generated independently by each CRM system and is unique per CRM system
+4. he customerID, Provider and Product name are identical across all CRM systems
+5. If a case is added with the same ID as n existing case in the repository, it will overwrite the existing case with the new one.

 ##Technical Assumptions##